alaudet/raspi-sump/docs/install.md

     pi@raspberry:~ $

-Add the newly created /opt/raspi-sump/bin folder to your Path.
-This will be important for later to easily access other utilies related to support and email health check.
+## Add the newly created /opt/raspi-sump/bin folder to your Path.

+This will be important for later to easily access other utilities related to support and email health check.

     nano ~/.bashrc